agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

   1. LabelTweetsWithTechs:

-                          evaluate_new_tweets(): checks whether new tweets in the database have had vader analysis
+                          evaluate_new_tweets(): checks whether new tweets in the database have had VADER analysis

-                          updatelabels(): updates database entries to reflect what powertrain mentions if any are present
+                          updatelabels(): updates database entries to reflect what power-train mentions if any are present

 ## TweetManagement - https://github.com/agarcia169/4306-Donaldson-Project/tree/main/prototyping/TweetManagement

   1. AddTweetsToDB:

-                          add_tweet_to_db(): checks whether new tweets in the database have had vader
+                          add_tweet_to_db(): checks whether new tweets in the database have had VADER

                           retrieve_recent_tweets():